Decorations and Medals

 Medals are the physical tokens of a country's esteem.
 They were awarded for valour in combat, service under arduous circumstances or a long period of service.
 Canada, as a Dominion within the British Empire used the British honours system during the First World War.

 Medals for service during the First World War were awarded to all Canadian soldiers.
-Stars were awarded for service in 1914 or 1914 and 1915.
+Stars were awarded for service in 1914 and 1915.
 Both the Allied Victory Medal and the British War Medal were awarded to most Canadian participants.
 These medals bear the soldier's Service Number, Rank, Name and Unit.
 The marks are on the reverse of the Stars and on the rim of the Victory and War Medals.